XistGG/MassSimple/README.md

 ## Entity Registry

+The Entity Registry is how the Game code keeps track of interesting Entities that it needs to be aware of for whatever reason.

+There may be many more thousands of Entities existing internally in Mass that the Game code doesn't care about, and none of those should be configured to be tracked by the Registry.

+For each Entity that we care to Register, we will remember its `EntityHandle` and some Meta Data.

-The Entity Registry concept is implemented using a subsystem and some Mass Observer processors.
+This concept is mostly implemented using a subsystem and some Mass Observer processors.

-In this implementation, the Meta Data is a Const Shared Fragment.

 Every Entity that wants to participate in the Registry **must** have a `FXmsT_Registry` Tag.
 All Entities without this tag are ignored by the Registry system.